al8n/agnostic/agnostic-io/README.md

 ## Introduction

 `agnostic-io` provides runtime-agnostic I/O traits following the [Sans-I/O] design philosophy.
-It defines standardized async I/O interfaces that work across tokio, async-std, smol, and other runtimes without coupling your protocol implementations to specific I/O primitives.
+It defines standardized async I/O interfaces that work across tokio, smol, and other runtimes without coupling your protocol implementations to specific I/O primitives.

 ### What is Sans-I/O?